THUDM/WebRL/README.md

 - [WebRL-GLM-4-9B checkpoint](https://huggingface.co/THUDM/webrl-glm-4-9b)

+We will also provide the checkpoint of ORM soon.

 ### Train SFT model

 We use LLaMA-Factory to train the SFT baseline, which is the starting model for WebRL.
 We release the code and data used for training.
 You can train the SFT baseline with the following commands: